Mutual of Omaha Medicare Supplement Review

 - Part B excess charges

-- Foreign travel emergency (80% of covered out-of-pocket costs up to the plan limit)
+- Foreign travel emergency care (80% of covered out-of-pocket costs up to the plan limit)

 -